achicodess/greenpulse/README.md

 └─────────────────────────────────────────────────────────┘
 ```

-The entire application is a **single file** — `src/App.jsx` — containing all components, data fetching logic, static fallback datasets, and styling constants.
-No component library.
-No CSS files.
-No external state manager.
-Every style is inline, every animation is a CSS keyframe, every layout is flexbox or CSS grid — written from scratch.
+The entire application is a **single file** — `src/App.jsx`.It contains all components, data fetching logic, static fallback datasets, and styling constants.
+No component library, CSS files or an external state manager.
+Every style is inline, every animation is a CSS keyframe, every layout is flexbox or CSS grid.
+Every block is written from scratch.

 ---